 What are the requirements for scans of receipts to be accepted by the IRS?

-According to the IRS, digital or scanned receipts must meet the following requirements:
+According to the IRS, digital or scanned receipts are accepted but must meet the following requirements:

 - Scans are completely identical to their original versions.